-"As funeral directors and suppliers of the Connecticut Funeral Directors Association, we have held internal charitable holiday collection efforts for more than a decade, and this is fourth year that we also invite the public to bring in donations of gift cards and unwrapped toys to local funeral homes," explains Edward J. Sheehy Jr., President of the Connecticut Funeral Directors Association.
-"By doing so, we add 53 convenient community sites to supplement Operation ELF's and Connecticut Children's Medical Center's own collection efforts.
-We encourage state residents to take a few minutes of their time and come donate an item that will mean so much to another Connecticut family."
+"As funeral directors and suppliers of the Connecticut Funeral Directors Association, we have held internal charitable holiday collection efforts for more than a decade, and this is fourth year that we also invite the public to bring donations of gift cards and unwrapped toys to local funeral homes," explains Edward J. Sheehy Jr., President of the Connecticut Funeral Directors Association.
+"By doing so, we add 53 convenient community sites that supplement these organizations' own collection efforts.
+We encourage state residents to take a few minutes and come donate an item that will mean so much to another Connecticut family."